lukegor/PriceNegotiationApp/README.md

 ## Swagger API Documentation

-The documentation in .yaml format is located in the <b>swagger-docs.yaml</b> file<br/>
+The documentation in .yaml format is located in the <b>swagger-docs.yaml</b> file.<br/>
-To visualize and interact with the documentation using Swagger UI, you can run it on the <b>https://editor-next.swagger.io/</b> website.
+To visualize and interact with the documentation using Swagger UI, upload the <b>swagger-docs.yaml</b> file on the <b>https://editor-next.swagger.io/</b> website.

-## Defaul accounts
+## Default accounts
 | Login                 | Password   | Role  |
 |-----------------------|------------|-------|
 | admin@app.com         | Admin123!  | Admin |